Discovering and Exploiting Sparse Rewards in a Learned Behavior Space: Results

 \subsection{Exploration ablation studies}

 \looseness=-1 This section studies the contributing factors to the exploration results obtained by \gls{name}.
 The study focuses on two aspects of the algorithm: the multi-objective approach for policy selection and the multiple observations used to generate the behavior descriptor of a policy.
 Four ablated variants of \gls{name} are considered: \begin{itemize} \item \textbf{\gls{name}\_multi}: it is the vanilla version of \gls{name}.
-It uses both the multi-objective policy selection between novelty and surprise and the 5 observations sampled along the policy trajectory to generate the behavior descriptor; \item \textbf{\gls{name}\_single}: this variant still uses the multi-objective policy selection strategy, but the behavior descriptor is calculated only from the last observation; \item \textbf{\gls{name}-ALT\_multi}: this variant uses the same strategy used by \gls{taxons} to select between novelty and surprise, sampling either one of the two at each generation.
-The behavior descriptor is generated by using 5 observations sampled at regular intervals along the trajectory; \item \textbf{\gls{name}-ALT\_single}: as the previous variant, here the \gls{taxons} policy selection strategy is used.
-Moreover, the behavior descriptor is generated by only the last observation of the trajectory. \end{itemize} Both the coverage and the maximum reward reached by each variant over each reward areas are analyzed.
+It uses both the multi-objective policy selection between novelty and surprise and the 5 observations sampled along the policy trajectory to generate the behavior descriptor; \item \textbf{\gls{name}\_single}: this variant still uses the multi-objective policy selection strategy, but the behavior descriptor is calculated only from the last observation.
+This baseline is used to evaluate how important is to use points along the whole trajectory rather than just the last one; \item \textbf{\gls{name}-ALT\_multi}: this variant uses the same strategy used by \gls{taxons} to select between novelty and surprise, sampling either one of the two at each generation.
+The behavior descriptor is generated by using 5 observations sampled at regular intervals along the trajectory.
+This baseline is used to evaluate the importance of the new policy-selection strategy used by \gls{name}; \item \textbf{\gls{name}-ALT\_single}: as the previous variant, here the \gls{taxons} policy selection strategy is used.
+Moreover, the behavior descriptor is generated by only the last observation of the trajectory. \end{itemize} Both the coverage and the maximum reward reached by each variant over each reward area are analyzed.

 \looseness=-1 The average coverage is shown in Fig. \ref{fig:stax_ablation_cvg}.
-It is possible to see how the variants using multiple observations of the trajectory perform consistently better on all environments.
-This is also the case for the Redundant arm environment in which, while the final coverage of the algorithms is equivalent, the two variants using multiple observations tend to reach higher levels quicker.
-This is due to the \glspl{ae} of these variants being trained on 5 times more data than the ones of the variants using a single observation.
+It is possible to see that the final reached coverage is similar for all variants on all environment ($p > .05$), with the exception of the Curling environment in which the variants using multiple observations reach higher final coverage compared to both \gls{name}\_single ($p < 0.028$) and \gls{name}-ALT\_single ($p < 4.33 \times 10^{-5}$).
+Nonetheless, the variants using multiple observations reach higher coverage earlier during the runs compared to the single observation variants.
+This is likely due to the \glspl{ae} of these variants being trained on 5 times more data than the ones of the variants using a single observation.
+Moreover, being the data collected along the whole trajectory, it provides a more diverse collection of data from the observation space, making it easier for the algorithm to learn a good representation.